Keyes hangar battle

 Stop the covies

-Here's a challenge with lots of variation.
-Station yourself somewhere in the trigger area and see if you can stop the covies reaching the platform.
-Or if you like, forget about the Grunts and just try to stop the Elites.
-No cheating: you have to stay in the trigger area so enemies keep spawning.
+Here's a general challenge with lots of variation.
+Station yourself somewhere in the trigger zone and see if you can stop the covies reaching the platform area.
+Or as an alternative, leave the Grunts and just try to stop the Elites - or vice versa.
+No cheating: you have to stay in the trigger zone so enemies keep spawning.

 Varying the challenge

 You can vary the difficulty according to where you stand and what weaponry limitations you impose on yourself.
-You could be somewhere between the covie door and the platform like in the Sandwich challenge, and even be right by the door itself, taking a Door ambush approach.
+You could be somewhere between the covie door and the platform like in the sandwich challenge, and even be right by the door itself, taking a door ambush approach.
 Equally however, you could station yourself on the platform itself or somewhere beyond, if you think you can manage.
 For example, go well past the platform and use a sniper rifle and pistol to take down the covies from distance as they head along.
+You could also position yourself on the edge of the entry catwalk (you can just be inside the trigger zone there).

 Back attack

 Feeling a bit mischievous?
 Run to the covie door.
 Briefly move far enough right to trigger some covies, then move left out of sight.
-As covies emerge, they'll have their backs to you (unless you were slow to hide and they spotted you).
-Bring 'em down with your method of choice.
-Step forward to trigger a few more, back off again to be behind them, and bring 'em down.
+As covies emerge, they'll usually have their backs to you (unless you were slow to hide and they spotted you).
+Kill them with your method of choice.
+Step forward to trigger one or two more, back off again to be behind them, and kill them.
 Repeat until light-headed with cyborg glee.

 Spawning detail

 Here's a pertinent detail about the spawning.
-When you step into the trigger area to get more covies, it seems that they only spawn at a certain rate (same with the Flood).
-If you don't stay in the trigger area long enough, the game may not have time to restore the reinforcement count to 2 Elites and 2 Grunts.
-You can use this fact to deliberately just get one or two reinforcements each time, namely by stepping into the trigger area only very briefly.
+When you step into the trigger zone to get more covies, it seems that they only spawn at a certain rate (same with the Flood).
+If you don't stay in the trigger zone long enough, the game may not have time to restore the reinforcement count to 2 Elites and 2 Grunts.
+You can use this fact to deliberately just get one or two reinforcements each time, namely by stepping into the trigger zone only very briefly.

-One great way of taking out your victims is to send explosive streams of needles into their backs.
+One great way of taking out your victims is with explosive streams of needles.
 You'll have to get more needles occasionally of course, but that shouldn't be too hard with all the needlers getting dropped.
-You're liable to run into a few covies face to face while doing this, so things might get messy for a bit, but it shouldn't take long to get back into the rhythm.
+You're liable to run into a few covies face to face while doing this, so things might get messy for a bit (a shotgun would be handy), but it shouldn't take long to get back into the rhythm.

 Mr Shotty gets busy